alonmuroch/ethaccrualasset_website/backend/README.md

 The service listens on `PORT` (default `4000`) and refreshes data every `PRICE_REFRESH_INTERVAL_MS` milliseconds (default 5 minutes).
 Data is available at:

-- `GET /api/prices` – latest cached market prices (ETH, SSV), ETH staking APR (`avgapr31d` when available), and total staked ETH from ssv.network.
+- `GET /api/prices` – latest cached market prices (ETH, SSV), ETH staking APR (`avgapr31d` when available), total staked ETH from ssv.network, and the current SSV network fee percent from `getNetworkFee()` on mainnet.
 - `GET /health` – polling status details.

 > **Note:** The service stores data in memory only.
 Restarting the process clears the cache until the next successful fetch.